core-wg/yang-cbor/draft-ietf-core-sid.md

 [^status]

 [^status]:
-    The present version (–21) updates the `ietf-system.sid` example to correctly provide SIDs for the RPCs in `ietf-system.yang`.
+    The present version (–22) addresses some designated expert and IESG reviews.

 --- middle